 Why sweet potatoes?
 Sweet potatoes grow especially well in the growing conditions at the Country Life Center.
 They store well, are easy to prepare and are a nutrient-dense food–all important traits for food-insecure people and a good choice for our first effort.

-Like to dig in the dirt?
-Volunteers are needed to help plant, tend and harvest the sweet potatoes.
-Mondays from 10 am to noon will be set aside for volunteers, but other times can be arranged as well.
+Like to dig in the dirt? come harvest the sweet potatoes from 9 am to 3 pm on Wednesday, October 16, weather permitting.
+Other times may be scheduled later.
 The Country Life Center will supply sunscreen, water and tea.
 Bring your gloves and bottled water if you prefer.
-Call ahead at 641.33.5019 or just show up.
-You can also contact Lisa to get on the email list.
+Call ahead at 641.33.5019 or contact Lisa.

 Our “Garden for Good” will help food-insecure Iowans access more locally-grown produce and eat more healthfully.
 If you’d like to financially support this effort, contact Ann or make a direct contribution through out Donate page.
 Thank you!

 “Iowans struggling with food insecurity have a lot of trouble getting access to fresh, nutritious produce, due to its cost.
 When WCI donates sweet potatoes to the Food Bank of Iowa, they’re helping us ensure that our neighbors in need can maintain a wholesome diet.” –Emily Shearer, Food Bank of Iowa